Ellezique/Full-Stack-App-PART-A/README.md

 4. Animated background: https://greensock.com/

 ###### Additional features for future development (the nice-to-have-but-not-included list)
-- A search feature so that users can search for a movie or series by genre, actor, rating etc. This feature will not be pursued in the current project.
+- A search feature so that users can search for a particular movie or series by genre, actor, rating etc. This feature will not be pursued in the current project.
 It would require database design changes and features that are beyond the scope of the current project.
 - Full CRUD functionality over users so that users may edit their own details (and so that Admin can delete users).
-- Thorough solutions to moderating and handling user input.
-More thorough data sanitisation and sterilization.
+- Thorough solutions to moderating and handling user input and dealing with inappropriate content.

 ---

 #### TARGET AUDIENCE

+Broadly, the target audience inludes anyone that enjoys watching movies/series and would like to read other users' comments and engage in discussions about movies/series.
+The app is a community for watchers, bingers, enthusiasts, the curious and critics alike.

 **A. Early Beginnings version:**
 The target audience includes users who:
 - want to join a monthly movie/series club
 - want to discuss or read comments about a movie/series
-- are at least 18 years old (movies and series have classifications and age restrictions which vary between jurisdictions, therefore it is preferable that users are at least 18 years old when entering chatrooms)
+- are, ideally, at least 18 years old (movies and series have classifications and age restrictions which vary between jurisdictions, therefore it is preferable that users are at least 18 years old when entering chatrooms).

 **B. Expansion version:**
 The target audience includes users who: